NikitaPishel/live-sim/misc/texts/ready-readme/README.md

 ## Purpose

-Live-sim also was developed as a fundation for improving my understanding of computing science, its practical implementation and demonstrating my competence as a programmer.
+Live-sim also was developed as a foundation for improving my understanding of computing science, its practical implementation and demonstrating my competence as a programmer.
 This project is not just a tool, it's a challenge to myself.
 The whole point of a project is to build an AI from scratch, which is a pretty long and complex task.
 I started it on a set of restrictions, to make it more challenging and interesting:

 - The whole model should be built from scratch, so no AI modules or frameworks used (e. g. pyTorch or Tensorflow)
 - Only custom data structures (except for built-in to python skeleton, e. g. array or set)